Recognizing and Validating American Sign Language

 In the 1950s, Dr. William C. Stokoe, a hearing professor of English at Gallaudet College and a linguistic researcher, was the first to question whether American Sign Language was a true language.
 While at Gallaudet, he became intrigued by the graceful signing used by students outside the classroom.
 This interest led him to study linguistics, focusing particularly on the language of students who had Deaf parents.
 Despite facing disapproval from Gallaudet and ridicule from both Deaf and hearing colleagues, he persevered in his research (Erting et al., 1989).
 In 1960, he published a groundbreaking paper called "Sign Language Structure," in which he said that ASL is a real language, just like any other spoken language.
 His work later demonstrated that ASL is a complex, three-dimensional language (Stokoe, Casterline, & Croneberg, 1965).

 The recognition of American Sign Language (ASL) in Utah began with Dr. William "Bill" Vicars, a Deaf individual who played a pivotal role in its advancement.
 In November 1990, he attended the Utah Intercollegiate Assembly at the University of Utah, marking a significant moment for the Deaf community.
-Dr. Vicars was also the first Deaf person to earn a Bachelor of Arts degree from Weber State University (WSU), utilizing ASL as his second language throughout his studies.
+Bill also earned a Bachelor of Arts degree from Weber State University (WSU), utilizing ASL as his second language throughout his studies.
 Additionally, he and his wife, Belinda, founded the Sign Language Studio, where they dedicated themselves to teaching ASL to others (Rees, UAD Bulletin, March 1993, p.
 6).

 Representatives from colleges across Utah proposed over 60 resolutions during the assembly.
-Dr. Vicars put forward a resolution stating that ASL should be accepted to fulfill the Bachelor of Arts degree requirement for a foreign language and meet the language requirements for graduate school entrance at all of Utah's public institutions of higher education.
+Bill put forward a resolution stating that ASL should be accepted to fulfill the Bachelor of Arts degree requirement for a foreign language and meet the language requirements for graduate school entrance at all of Utah's public institutions of higher education.
 This ASL resolution received top priority.
-Dr. Vicars was actively seeking a state legislator to sponsor the ASL resolution (UAD Bulletin, December 1990).
+Bill was actively seeking a state legislator to sponsor the ASL resolution (UAD Bulletin, December 1990).

 Representatives from colleges across Utah proposed over 60 resolutions during the assembly.
-Dr. Vicars put forward a resolution stating that ASL should be accepted to fulfill the Bachelor of Arts degree requirement for a foreign language and meet the language requirements for graduate school entrance at all of Utah's public institutions of higher education.
+Bill put forward a resolution stating that ASL should be accepted to fulfill the Bachelor of Arts degree requirement for a foreign language and meet the language requirements for graduate school entrance at all of Utah's public institutions of higher education.
 This ASL resolution received top priority.
-Dr. Vicars was actively seeking a state legislator to sponsor the ASL resolution (UAD Bulletin, December 1990).
+Bill was actively seeking a state legislator to sponsor the ASL resolution (UAD Bulletin, December 1990).

-However, there was opposition from WSU, Dr. Vicars' alma mater.
+However, there was opposition from WSU, Bill's alma mater.
 Dr. Robert Belka, the head of the foreign language department at Weber State University, opposed this resolution both in 1990 and earlier.
-During Dr. Vicars' undergraduate years, he attempted to add ASL to WSU's list of accredited foreign languages while serving as the senator for students with physical disabilities.
-Dr. Belka argued against this inclusion, stating, "ASL is not recognized as a foreign language because it does not meet the four criteria inherent to a language: being able to hear it, read it, write it, and speak it."
+During Bill's undergraduate years, he attempted to add ASL to WSU's list of accredited foreign languages while serving as the senator for students with physical disabilities.
+Robert argued against this inclusion, stating, "ASL is not recognized as a foreign language because it does not meet the four criteria inherent to a language: being able to hear it, read it, write it, and speak it."
 He believed that sound was "probably the most important" aspect of language, asserting, "If you take sound away from a symphony, you have nothing.
 Take away sound, and where's the beauty of language?"
 (UAD Bulletin, November 1990, p.
 7).

 While Weber State University remained unwilling to recognize ASL as a foreign language, Brigham Young University (BYU) accepted it as an elective starting in the Fall of 1991, which satisfied the general education language requirement.
 Interestingly, ASL had already been a language course at BYU for over 10 years.
 Jack Rose, the coordinator of ASL at BYU, commented, "There was never a sufficient avenue for ASL to get serious consideration.
 We recommended it for many years, but until last year, it hadn't been proposed the way it should have been."
 Alan Keele, associate dean of Honors and General Education, noted that misunderstandings about ASL contributed to delays in its acceptance.
 He explained that many believed sign language did not qualify as a foreign language because it was not spoken.
 [However, what we recognized was] what constitutes a language is in the way you use it" (UAD Bulletin, March 1991, p.
 2).

-Dr. Vicars was not satisfied with having only two universities in Utah that accepted ASL for foreign language credit.
+Bill was not satisfied with having only two universities in Utah that accepted ASL for foreign language credit.
 He decided to contact Utah Governor Norman H. Bangerter to seek support in persuading all Utah institutions of higher education to accept ASL.
-Governor Bangerter informed Dr. Vicars that the Deputy Commissioner for Higher Education would revisit the discussion about granting credit for ASL as a foreign language later that fall (UAD Bulletin, October 1991, p.
+Governor Bangerter informed Bill that the Deputy Commissioner for Higher Education would revisit the discussion about granting credit for ASL as a foreign language later that fall (UAD Bulletin, October 1991, p.
 6).

-Dr. Vicars was not satisfied with having only two universities in Utah that accepted ASL for foreign language credit.
+Bill was not satisfied with having only two universities in Utah that accepted ASL for foreign language credit.
 He decided to contact Utah Governor Norman H. Bangerter to seek support in persuading all Utah institutions of higher education to accept ASL.
-Governor Bangerter informed Dr. Vicars that the Deputy Commissioner for Higher Education would revisit the discussion about granting credit for ASL as a foreign language later that fall (UAD Bulletin, October 1991, p.
+Governor Bangerter informed Bill that the Deputy Commissioner for Higher Education would revisit the discussion about granting credit for ASL as a foreign language later that fall (UAD Bulletin, October 1991, p.
 6).

 Despite some objections regarding the situation at Weber State University, ASL is now offered at several local postsecondary institutions in Utah.
 Deaf individuals are reclaiming ASL as their birthright, recognizing it as their natural language, which was denied to them in the school system for over a century.
 In January 2008, the National Association of the Deaf (NAD) reaffirmed its position that acquiring language from birth is a fundamental human right.
 The NAD stated that Deaf infants and children should have the opportunity to acquire and develop proficiency in ASL as early as possible, as outlined in its 2008 Position Statement on American Sign Language.